VaclavSir/rock-paper/README.md

 ## Database rules

 Rules in `database.rules.json` are generated from `database.rules.bolt` using [Firebase Bolt Compiler](https://github.com/firebase/bolt).
-After editing the rules, run `firebase-bolt database.rules.bolt` to regenerate the JSON (requires `npm i -g firebase-bolt`).
+After editing the rules, run `npm run bolt` to regenerate the JSON.

 Test of these rules are located in `database.rules.test.js`.